CathalSweeney6/thefjordblog/README.md

 #### Colour Scheme

-I reasearched other sites that focused on Nordic aspects.
+I researched other sites that focused on Nordic aspects.
 I found that these sites shared a common feature of a muted colour scheme.
 I took this inspiration on board and began to design my site.
 I chose a muted charcoal tone for the navbar and blog tagline text.

 <img src="./static/Screenshots/colour_navbar.png" width="80%" height="80%">